lalabuy948/blog/content/posts/how-i-became-digital-nomad-cto/index.md

 I cancelled my apartments, moved all my unnecessary stuff to my parents and was ready to go with one backpack full of my devices and one suitcase, which was half packed with corporate t-shirts for the event.
 So, before completely moving to Luxembourg I had to make a 5 days trip to Ukraine, were we have equally big office.
-I had to pass all my daily operations and onboard my Business Analytic on Team Lead role.
+I had to pass all my daily operations and onboard my Business Analytic on a Team Lead role.
 He is quite smart and picked up all things pretty quickly, so, at least I wouldn't be worrying about my initial team, they were in a safe hands.

 Besides that I had an interesting time in Kiev, I think I finally found a person with whom I feel totally